AJMansfield/Intelligence-Core-Public/kttu02.md

   and you don't have to worry about recieving reproachful looks for eating too much.

 Many of their spices and flavorings aren't really edible for you, unfortunately.
-None of it actually smells unpleasant, and mostly the inedible spices simply taste kinda bitter, but you steer clear of anything that's even remotely yellow, still remembering the acrid taste from two nights ago.
+None of it actually smells unpleasant, and mostly the inedible spices simply taste somewhat bitter, but you steer clear of anything that's even remotely yellow, still remembering _that_ acrid taste from two nights ago.

 But salt, fat, sugar, and acid are universal.
 The leafy green things with the mild citrus-y flavor are pleasant enough,